 OneDrive for Business, OneDrive for Business Hybrid, SharePoint 2013, SharePoint 2010, Sharepoint Online, SharePoint Online Hybrid, G Suite, Shared Drives, Dropbox, Box, Azure, Egnyte, Network File Share, CIFS, Share File for Business and Amazon S3.

 We particularly like that CloudFuze supports Egnyte Connect, which is our top pick for best enterprise file sync and share service.
 Having said that, there are several notable cloud services missing from CloudFuze’s support list.
-These include the likes of pCloud Business, Sync.com Business and MEGA.nz (one of our favorite free cloud storage services).
+These include the likes of pCloud Business, Sync.com for Teams and MEGA.nz (one of our favorite free cloud storage services).

 Security & Privacy

 In order to connect a cloud service to CloudFuze, you first have to provide authorization information for that cloud account.
 There are two ways this can be done.
 One is through OAuth, which is an industry standard passwordless protocol.
 With OAuth, no sensitive information — such as your cloud storage service password or username — are shared with CloudFuze.

 For services that do not have OAuth support, CloudFuze requires that you input your account credentials over its web interface and secure TLS connection.
 If this information needs to be stored on its site, CloudFuze encrypts it using an RSA-2048 cryptographic cipher.
 CloudFuze doesn’t allow outside parties any access to this data.

 For its IT services, CloudFuze employs CenturyLink data centers, which are SOC 1 and SOC 2 certified.
 CenturyLink performs regular IT audits on its infrastructure and CloudFuze has in place a rigorous disaster recovery policy, which it frequently tests out.
 One security measure that CloudFuze is unfortunately lacking is two-factor authentication.